ledm/bgc-val-public/README.md

 	newmask += Equator10(name,newSlice, xt,xz,xy,xx,xd)
  	return newmask
 ```
-Excludes all data outside the equatorial region and below 200m depth.
+However, more complex masking is also possible, for instance in the file `regions/maskOnShelf.py`

-The name of the function needs to match the region in your `runconfig.ini` file.
+which loads a bathymetry file and masks all points in water columns shallower than 500m.

-Note that xt,xz,xy,xx,xd should all be the same shape and size.
+Please note that:

-This functional can call itself, if two regional masks are needed.
+* The name of the function needs to match the region in your `runconfig.ini` file.

-Please add your own regions, at the bottom of the list, if needed.
+* Note that xt,xz,xy,xx,xd should all be the same shape and size.
-"""
+* These cuts are applied to both the model and the data files.

 # Longnames